What Happens if Your Hardware Wallet Breaks or Gets Lost?

 Critical immediate actions:

-• Avoid panic purchases – Take time to verify your backup before ordering replacement devices
+• Avoid panic purchases – Take time to find your backup before ordering a replacement

-• Assess urgency – Determine if you need immediate access or can wait for a proper replacement
+• Assess urgency – Figure out can wait for a proper replacement

-• Secure the area – Ensure your broken device and backup materials are in a safe place away from others
+• Secure the area – Make sure your broken device and backup materials are in a safe place

 If you discover your seed phrase backup is missing, damaged, or incomplete, contact the manufacturer immediately to explore warranty options, though recovery without the phrase is typically impossible.
 That’s why it is essential to store your recovery phrase safe.